-- 12.1 Each Party's total aggregate liability under or in connection with the Contract (whether in tort, contract or otherwise) is no more than the value of the Charges or £5,000,000 (five million pounds) [whichever is higher] unless specified in the Order Form. - 12.2 No Party is liable to the other for: - (a) any indirect losses; - (b) loss of profits, turnover, savings, business opportunities or damage to goodwill (in each case whether direct or indirect). - 12.3 In spite of clause 12.1, neither Party limits or excludes any of the following: - (a) its liability for death or personal injury caused by its negligence, or that of its employees, agents or subcontractors; - (b) its liability for bribery or fraud or fraudulent misrepresentation by it or its employees; - (c) any liability that cannot be excluded or limited by law. - 12.4 In spite of clause 12.1, the Supplier does not limit or exclude its liability for any indemnity given under clauses, 8.5, 9.3, 10.5, 13.3, 15.28(e) or 31.2(b).
-(Goods clause 4.2 not applicable as BGS is providing Services). - 12.5 Each Party must use all reasonable endeavours to mitigate any loss or damage which it suffers under or in connection with the Contract, including where the loss or damage is covered by any indemnity. - 12.6 If more than one Supplier is party to the Contract, each Supplier Party is fully responsible for both their own liabilities and the liabilities of the other Suppliers.
+12.1 Each Party's total aggregate liability under or in connection with the Contract (whether in tort, contract or otherwise) is no more than 2 times the value of the Charges or unless specified in the Order Form.

+12.2 No Party is liable to the other for:

+(a) any indirect losses;

+(b) loss of profits, turnover, savings, business opportunities or damage to goodwill (in each case whether direct or indirect).

+12.3 In spite of clause 12.1, neither Party limits or excludes any of the following:

+(a) its liability for death or personal injury caused by its negligence, or that of its employees, agents or subcontractors;

+(b) its liability for bribery or fraud or fraudulent misrepresentation by it or its employees;

+(c) any liability that cannot be excluded or limited by law.

+12.4 In spite of clause 12.1, the Supplier does not limit or exclude its liability for any indemnity given under clauses 8.5, 9.3, 10.5, 13.3, 15.28(e) or 31.2(b).

+12.4 Each Party must use all reasonable endeavours to mitigate any loss or damage which it suffers under or in connection with the Contract, including where the loss or damage is covered by any indemnity.

+12.5 If more than one Supplier is party to the Contract, each Supplier Party is fully responsible for both their own liabilities and the liabilities of the other Suppliers.